 Disney Gift Cards Are Free (Kinda)

-It might sound like I've lost my mind, telling you that a gift card is free (unless someone else gives it to you, of course).
-But really, I haven't.
-You will have to give them money to get one, but you're going to spend some anyway and when it's empty, it's a cute souvenir that you could make into a luggage tag.
+You will have to give them money to get a gift card, but you're going to spend some anyway and when it's empty, it's a cute souvenir that you could make into a luggage tag.

 They start at $15 and if you spend it all (which you probably will), you can keep the card and it cost you nothing.